 Sure, he was influential, but influential usually means you started something and didn’t finish it.
 He took folk music out of its dogmatic dead-end of predictable simplicity and shook it up with rock and blues influences.
 Thank you, Mr. Dylan!
 He was one of the first to introduce intelligent lyrics into popular music, making it okay for artists to expand their horizons and sing about something other than boy-meets-girl.
 Way to go, Bob!
-But the real fruits of that labor are seen in other people’s work: Ray Davies, John Lennon (when decoupled from Yoko), Phil May and a host of others who integrated thoughtful lyrics with melody, harmony and greater musical sophistication.
-You can also argue that Dylan has had a equally powerful negative influence in that he encouraged thousands of tone-deaf, three-chord musicians to believe that a music career was a viable option.
+But the real fruits of that labor are seen in other people’s work: Ray Davies, John Lennon (when decoupled from Yoko), Joni Mitchell, Andy Partridge, Phil May and a host of others who integrated thoughtful lyrics with melody, harmony and greater musical sophistication.
+You can also argue that Dylan has had an equally powerful negative influence in that he encouraged thousands of tone-deaf, three-chord musicians to believe that a music career was a viable option.

-To his everlasting credit, Bob Dylan has generally avoided the adoration people heap him: he is the anti-Beyoncé of the music world.
+To his everlasting credit, Bob Dylan has generally avoided the adoration people heap upon him: he is the anti-Beyoncé of the music world.
 Some cynics claim that his relative isolation is a clever marketing ploy, but I don’t buy that.
 I do not question his sincerity, his intellectual curiosity or his insight into the absurd world we have created.
 I’m simply not in awe of the guy.

 But the main reason was this: it sounds like Bob Dylan had a lot of fun on Bringing It All Back Home.
-It has the classic exuberance of a liberation album, and I love those moments when an artist breaks a boundary, ignores a limitation or removes the restriction that had been dead weight on the imagination.
+It has the classic exuberance of a liberation album, and I love those moments when an artist breaks a boundary, ignores a limitation or removes the restriction that had been a dead weight on the imagination.
 The poetry on this album is often exceptional and has more lasting relevance than his earlier protest songs or some of his later meanderings when his symbolism crossed the line into Finnegan’s Wake-land (though he does have a few Finnegan moments here).

-When new listeners first encounter Bringing It All Back Home after all the hype about Bob Dylan’s dramatic move to add rock instrumentation to folk music, it is likely they’ll ask, “This is it?
+When new listeners first encounter Bringing It All Back Home after all the hype about Bob Dylan’s dramatic move to add rock instrumentation to folk music, they’ll likely ask, “This is it?
 What’s the big fucking deal?”
 This isn’t exactly Tommy Iommi, Ritchie Blackmore or Joe Satriani blasting your eardrums.
 Shit, even I could play the lead or the bass on “Subterranean Homesick Blues,” and if you allowed me to use my favorite riding crop on the sweet bare ass of a willing lady, I could probably handle the drum part as well.
-I would advise people who are new to Dylan to listen to one of his earlier albums like The Freewheelin’ Bob Dylan to get an idea of how dramatic a change simple amplification represented to listeners of the time.
+I would advise people who are new to Dylan to listen to one of his earlier albums like The Freewheelin’ Bob Dylan to get an idea of how dramatic a change to simple amplification represented to listeners of the time.

 Once you make that paradigm shift, it’s easy to get into this song because Dylan’s energy is set to high and the lyrics are outstanding.
-I’ve always thought of “Subterrranean Homesick Blues” as the modern, absurdist version of Polonius’ advice to Laertes in Act I, Scene iii of Hamlet.
+I’ve always thought of “Subterranean Homesick Blues” as the modern, absurdist version of Polonius’ advice to Laertes in Act I, Scene iii of Hamlet.
 So, instead of boring parental advice like “Give thy thoughts no tongue” or “Be thou familiar but by no means vulgar” we get a barrage of “wisdom” borrowed from time-honored clichés, American consumerism and Monday-morning quarterbacking:

 Look out kid